 – Vanessa

-As long as you enjoy the subjects you do, immerse yourself with your passions.
-For example, if your passion is STEM-related you can start a club for example, a Stemillions club.
+As long as you enjoy the subjects you do, immerse yourself in your passions.
+For example, if your passion is STEM-related, you can start a club, for example, a Stemillions club.

 – Jessica